AngryCarrot789/MemoryEngine360/README.md

 A dialog will popup with some information about your console, such as debug name and all threads running

 You'll see in the bottom right corner a progress bar will sometimes appear.
 They represent 'Activities', such as read/write operation status, scan status, and more.
+You can click that area to open a window which shows all activities.

 ![](rider64_2025-04-27_22.07.31.png)